tahteche/JSON-Leaves/README.md

 Prints the Paths to the leaves of a JSON Tree

 ## Usage
-Fromm within the folder of this repo run the following command:
+From within the folder of this repo run the following command:
 ```
 cat test.json | jsonleaves
 ```